29821632/bashbits/README.md

 No refunds.

 These scripts can almost certainly be improved.
 If you want to send bugfixes in then go ahead, just tell me *why* it should be changed!

-I'm not a github pro or a git pro, so it might take me a while to import your changes properly.